Puttgarden station

-Puttgarden station is a major ferry terminal on the Vogelfluglinie (bird flight line) on the island of Fehmarn in the German state of Schleswig-Holstein.
+Puttgarden station was a railway station at the major ferry terminal on the Vogelfluglinie (bird flight line) on the island of Fehmarn in the German state of Schleswig-Holstein.
 It lies between the town of Puttgarden and Marienleuchte.

 All rail traffic was discontinued on 31 August 2022.
 Until 2019, it primarily served the needs of international long distance traffic between Hamburg and Copenhagen, and in 2020-2022 regional traffic to Lübeck.
 Rail traffic is expected to restart in 2029, but not have stops for passengers in Puttgarden.